ted92/bitcoin-mining-competition/README.md

 In a Proof of Work system, miners compete to solve complex mathematical problems to validate transactions and add new blocks to the blockchain.
-Proof of Stake, on the other hand, involves validators being chosen based on their ownership of the blockchain's native cryptocurrency.
+Proof of Stake, on the other hand, instead of miners involves validators being chosen based on their ownership of the native cryptocurrency of the blockchain.
+This reduces the energy consumption and hardware requirements compared to Proof of Work.
+In a Byzantine Fault Tolerant blockchain, nodes in the network must reach a consensus on the state of the blockchain even in the presence of faulty or malicious nodes.
+Such consensus algorithms typically involve a higher degree of redundancy and communication overhead compared to Proof of Work or Proof of Stake.
 Finally, Proof of Storage requires users to prove that they have stored data reliably and for a specific amount of time.
 Each consensus mechanism has its own strengths and weaknesses, and the choice of mechanism can